 1) Create your own profitable pricing list and stick to it.
 Don’t steal someone else’s pricing because it “looks right” – you need to understand exactly how you arrived at your numbers.
 If you take your pricing from some other photographer, it’ll be harder to stick to your guns when clients pressure you to accept a lower rate.
 When you feel desperate for work, one price grabbed out of the air won’t be much different than another.
 Understanding your own overhead costs and profit margins helps you be firm, because you’ll quickly see what that discount would really cost you.

 **If you’re struggling with setting profitable pricing, I recommend The Photographers Pricing Guide Workbook by The Modern Tog (Affiliate Link).

 2) Spell out to potential clients exactly why your services are worth what you charge.
 Most people understand why taxis are more expensive in NYC than in their hometown.
 But many people may not see the difference between your photos and a mall studio, except that your photos are taken at a park.
 (But since using the park was free, you shouldn’t be more expensive, right?)

 Make sure your website describes in lavish, dazzling detail exactly what they will get from working with you.
 Blog regularly about the experience clients receive, how unhurried and fun each session is.
-I recently blogged a breakdown of the time I spend on each client (23-34+ hours), and potential clients told me they had no idea!

 Make it clear how much effort you put in on their behalf, and what that means for their life and family.
 Only then will they see how their previous price anchors don’t apply to your business.